 Document Intelligence Built-In

 Traditional RPA requires separate OCR, IDP (Intelligent Document Processing), and NLP tools—each with their own integration, training, and maintenance.
-AI-native platforms process documents natively:
+AI-native platforms process documents natively: invoices, contracts, and emails are interpreted directly without template configuration, variations are handled automatically, and the system extracts meaning rather than just text.

 API-First with UI Fallback